AR-Rosas/tradealink/content/pages/index.md

       - title: Kickoff in Nuxt Studio
         description: We align on content structure and wire Studio for editing.
       - title: Ship Fast with Hand-off
-        description: Deliverables + access to our internal resources for future work.
+        description: Deliverables + comprehensive video training on how to use it.
   quickWin:
     title: Need Research Fast?
 Get Internet Research for $39
     description: A focused internet research service that gathers, verifies, and organizes useful information about a person, business, product, or topic.
 Delivered within 24–72 hours.